micropython/micropython/docs/library/machine.I2S.rst

 I2S is a synchronous serial protocol used to connect digital audio devices.
 At the physical level, a bus consists of 3 lines: SCK, WS, SD.
-The I2S class supports controller operation.
-Peripheral operation is not supported.
+The I2S class supports controller and peripheral operation.

 The I2S class is currently available as a Technical Preview.
 During the preview period, feedback from users is encouraged.
 Based on this feedback, the I2S class API and implementation may be changed.